hncuong/topicmodel-lib/doc/api/api_dataset.rst

 - **check_end_of_data** ()

+  To check out that whether we visit to the last iteration or not.

-  Return True if the pass is the last pass and loading to end of file
+  Return True if the last mini-batch is loaded

 - **set_output_format** (output_format)

   set format for the loaded mini-batch